RasaHQ/rasa/docs/user-guide/connectors/twilio.rst

 your Whatsapp Business profile with the phone number you purchased through Twilio to access the `Twilio API for WhatsApp <https://www.twilio.com/docs/whatsapp/api>`_.

-Note that according to the `API documentation <https://www.twilio.com/docs/whatsapp/api#using-phone-numbers-with-whatsapp>`_, the phone number you use should be prefixed with `whatsapp+` in the ``credentials.yml`` described below.
+According to the `Twilio API documentation <https://www.twilio.com/docs/whatsapp/api#using-phone-numbers-with-whatsapp>`_, the phone number you use should be prefixed with `whatsapp:` in the ``credentials.yml`` described below.

 Applying the Credentials